TWICKENHAM ROWING CLUB BYLAWS

 -

 Access to the Club and Clubhouse: Members are required to purchase and use a security fob to gain access to the grounds and clubhouse.
 No member should attempt to force or climb over the gate or force the doors to gain access to the building.
-They must not admit anyone they do not recognise as a member or know to have legitimate business at the club.
+They must not admit anyone they do not recognise as a member or do not know to have legitimate business at the Club.

 -